 For the visitor to 1770, there's holiday accommodation in houses, apartments and caravan parks and camping grounds.
 Surfing and still-water beaches are a walk or a short drive away.

-There are a couple of restaurants, a general store and a marina, and more visitor amenities are to be found just eight kilometres south in the town of Agnes Water.
+There are a couple of restaurants, a general store and a marina, and more visitor amenities are to be found just eight kilometers south in the town of Agnes Water.

 A unique experience offered in 1770 is the LARC tour which takes the visitor on an amphibious journey from the 1770 marina, crossing by water to the long stretch of beach along Bustard Bay and traveling in water or on land to Bustard Head with its historic lighthouse and nearby late 1880s gravesite.